LeToNode/Play2.0-CN-doc/Scalajson.md

 # How to unmarshal from domain objects to JSON

-Of course, parsing JSON is just half of the story, since in most situations users would like to return JSON as well.
+Of course, parsing JSON is just half of the story, since in most situations we would like to return JSON as well.

 let's revisit the previous example:
 ```scala